Shin Tae-yong: Administrative career

 On 9 April 2025, Shin was appointed vice-president of the Korea Football Association by president Chung Mong-gyu, along with Kim Byung-ji and Park Hang-seo.

 Personal life

 Shin has two children, Shin Jae-won and Shin Jae-hyeok.

 In Indonesia, he is widely known by his initial "STY".

 Shin was appointed as an advertising model of Nongshim, a South Korean food company, and made a dance video to promote instant noodle "Nongshim Bulgogi" in Indonesia.
 The song and his dance in the video became an internet meme after attracting attention in South Korea and Indonesia.

 Shin received a Golden Visa from the Indonesian government.

+In 2026, Shin Tae-yong appeared as a parent panelist alongside his son, footballer Shin Jae-hyeok, on the tvN Story/E Channel dating program When Our Kids Fall in Love 2(내 새끼의 연애2), which aired from February to April 2026.